-Start With Great Photos
+Start With A Great Travel Stock Photo

 You need to try to ensure that your travel photos are as good or better than what already exists.
-Ultimately your success in selling your travel photography images will come down to how good your photos are.
+Ultimately, your success in selling your travel photography images will come down to how good your photos are.

 Choose How to Sell Your Travel Photos

 There are so many different ways to sell your travel photography these days that it comes down to what your goals and aspirations are.
 But it also depends on what sort of photos you have and like capturing.

 So before you dive into selling photos, think about what your long-term ambition is.
 You can then tailor your approach and journey to achieving that goal.
 Keep in mind that how you choose to sell your photos will have its own markets and requirements.

 Here are a few different ways that you can sell your travel photos.

 The agent is the stock shot agency who then promote and market your work and negotiate fees and also usage licences on your behalf.
 In return, you will receive a percentage of the sales they make on your photos.

 The percentage you receive will differ from one agency to another.
 So it is worth doing your research before deciding who to sell your photos through.